pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

     >>> mylist.search(17)
     1

-Since 17 is in the list, the traversal process needs to move only to the node containing 17.
+Since 17 is in the linked list, the traversal process needs to move only to the node containing 17.
 At that point, the variable ``found`` is set to ``True`` and the ``while`` condition will fail, leading to the return value seen above.
 This process can be seen in :ref:`Figure 10 <fig_searchpic>`.